s1l3ntq/CLI_Kurama/README.md

 ## Usage

-To run the file type in bin/run in your terminal after the gem install follow prompt.
+To run the file type in bin/run in your terminal after the gem install.
+ Then follow prompt.

 ## Development